encode/django-rest-framework/docs/topics/browsable-api.md

 #### Autocompletion

-When a `ChoiceField` has too many items, the browsable API rendering can become very slow because of all of the options loading.
-One solution is to replace the selector by an autocomplete widget for example using [django-autocomplete-light].
-In addition to the default steps to set up your Autocomplete class, add the the following to the `api.html` template:
+When a `ChoiceField` has too many items, rendering the widget containing all the options can become very slow, and cause the browsable API rendering to perform poorly.
+One solution is to replace the selector by an autocomplete widget, that only loads and renders a subset of the available options as needed.

+There are [a variety of packages for autocomplete widgets][autocomplete-packages], such as [django-autocomplete-light][django-autocomplete-light].
+To setup `django-autocomplete-light`, follow the [installation documentation][django-autocomplete-light-install], add the the following to the `api.html` template:

     {% block script %}
     {{ block.super }}
     {% include 'autocomplete_light/static.html' %}
     {% endblock %}

-And add the `autocomplete_light.ChoiceWidget` for your Autocomplete class to the serializer field.
+You can now add the `autocomplete_light.ChoiceWidget` widget to the serializer field.

     import autocomplete_light